Honors Program in Philosophy

 Students interested in doing Honors work should have a GPA of 3.5 or higher in the major, sufficient background in philosophy, and a high level of intellectual and academic accomplishment and maturity in their work in philosophy.

-Petitions for Honors candidacy should include a statement of what area or topic the student wants to pursue, and they should be accompanied by a list of the philosophy courses taken and grades received.
+Petitions for Honors candidacy should include a statement of what area or topic the student wants to pursue.
 The names of two possible thesis advisers should also be included, although students should note that he/she is not guaranteed the advisers they propose, and final decisions about advisers will be made by the department.

 Honors Thesis program

-The Honors Thesis is a significant paper (approximately 35-45 pages, but length can vary slightly if the adviser determines this is appropriate) that represents a thorough examination of a topic.
+The Honors Thesis is a significant paper (approximately 35-50 standardly formatted pages) that represents a thorough examination of a topic.
 Admittance to Honors candidacy does not guarantee receiving Honors; in order to receive Honors, the student must be awarded an overall grade of B+ or higher by the department.

 At the end of the Fall Term, the work the Honors student turns in should be either (1) the first section of his or her thesis, (2) one of the important middle sections of his or her thesis, or (3) an overview of the thesis as then conceived.
 The length and nature of this piece of writing should be determined in consultation with the student's adviser.
 In general, students are expected to submit 15-20 pages of their thesis plus their bibliography as developed so far.